Sagaing Region: Administrative divisions

 In August 2010, three former townships of Hkamti District were transferred, in accordance with the 2008 constitution, to a new administrative unit, the Naga Self-Administered Zone.

 Government

 Executive

-Sagaing Region is currently under the control of a military junta known as the State Administration Council (SAC), led by General Min Aung Hlaing.
+Sagaing Region was formerly under the control of a military junta known as the State Administration Council (SAC), led by General Min Aung Hlaing.
 This regime seized power following a coup on February 1, 2021, overthrowing the elected civilian government led by Aung San Suu Kyi and the National League for Democracy (NLD).
 Since then, the country has been under an extended state of emergency and faces an ongoing civil war between the junta, pro-democracy forces, and various ethnic armed groups.
+However, from late 2025 to early 2026, sham elections were held for the country's national legislature, the Union Assembly and for administrative divisional legislatures, including the Sagaing Region Hluttaw.
+This has held to Sagaing Region government institutions functioning again, including the Sagaing Region Government.

+Legislature

+The Sagaing Region Hluttaw is the legislature of Sagaing Region, responsible for local governance, passing regional laws, approving localized budgets, and overseeing the region cabinet.
+The Hluttaw is unicameral, with 101 seats.

+Judiciary

+The Sagaing Region High Court is the highest court within Sagaing Region.

 Demographics

 In 2014, Sagaing Region had a population of 5.3 million people.

 Ethnic makeup

 The Bamar make up the majority of the region's population, living in Anyar, the country's central dry zone and along the Mandalay-Myitkyina Railroad.
 Other groups, like the Shan and Kachin, form small minorities.
 The Shan live in the upper Chindwin River valley.
-Kuki people which includes the Thadou people live in the south and along the Indo-Myanmar Border from Homalin to Tamu-Namphalong axis.
+Kuki people, which includes the Thadou people, live in the south and along the Indo-Myanmar Border from Homalin to Tamu-Namphalong axis.

 Smaller ethnic groups native to the Region include the Kadu and Ganang, who live in the upper Mu River valley and Meza River valley.
 There are also an unknown number of Catholic Bayingyi people (at least 3,000), the descendants of 16th and 17th century Portuguese adventurers and mercenaries, who live in their ancestral villages on the expansive plains of the Mu river valley.

 After the 2014 Census in Myanmar, the Burmese government indefinitely withheld release of detailed ethnicity data, citing concerns around political and social concerns surrounding the issue of ethnicity in Myanmar.
 In 2022, researchers published an analysis of the General Administration Department's nationwide 2018-2019 township reports to tabulate the ethnic makeup of the region.